angmalone/project3-backend/readme.md

 1. Created the `Job` and `Company` models
 2. Generated seed data
 3. Defined routes
-4. Changed routes to controllers
+4. Moved routers into controllers

 ## Features

-* Nothing super fancy or out of the ordinary is included, the backend was created to allow full CRUD functionality.
+* Nothing super fancy or out of the ordinary is included, the backend was created to allow for full CRUD functionality.

 ## Installation Instructions